-The Kruger Brothers
+About the Kruger Brothers

 Born and raised in Europe, brothers Jens and Uwe Kruger started singing and playing instruments at a very young age.
-Growing up in a family where music was an important part of life, they were exposed to a wide diversity of abiding musical influences.
-The brothers were performing regularly by the time they were 11 and 12 years old, and they began their professional career in 1979.
-Joel Landsberg, a native of New York City who also had a very extensive musical upbringing, joined the brothers in the early 90s and together they established the incomparable sound that the trio is known for today.
+Growing up in a family where music was an important part of life, they were exposed to a wide diversity of musical influences.
+The brothers were performing regularly by the time they were eleven and twelve years old, and they began their professional career in 1979.
+Jens’ and Uwe’s first public performances were as a duo, and in just a few years they were busking on the streets of cities throughout eastern and western Europe.

 CBS Records contracted with Jens and Uwe when Jens was just seventeen years old, and shortly thereafter, the Krugers hosted a radio show on SRG SSR, the Swiss Public broadcast group.
 Several years later, the brothers teamed up with bass player Joel Landsberg, a native of New York City who also had a very extensive musical upbringing in classical and jazz music (studying with jazz great Milt Hinton), thus forming a trio that has been playing professionally together since 1995.
 Together, they established the incomparable sound that The Kruger Brothers are known for today.
 The trio moved to the United States in 2002 and is based in Wilkesboro, NC.

 Since their formal introduction to American audiences in 1997, The Kruger Brothers’ remarkable discipline, creativity and their ability to infuse classical music into folk music has resulted in a unique sound that has made them a fixture within the world of acoustic music.
 The honesty of their writing has since become a hallmark of the trio’s work.